 One insurance company you can take a look at is Luma Health.
-Their Asia Care Plus plan comes with the full coverage on IPD and comes with a lifetime renewal guarantee.
+Their Asia Care Plus plan comes with full IPD coverage and comes with a lifetime renewal guarantee.

-At 70,000 baht a year for 55 years-old male, the plan doesn’t come cheap.
+At 70,000 baht a year for 55-year-old males, the plan doesn’t come cheap.
 But it’s considered one of the best value plans out there.